Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Fixed: When a player created a UAV at a MHQ the UAV crew was not deleted once he dismissed it
 - Fixed: Missing UAV handling applied for all scripts with UAV respawn
 - Changed: Switched back to old draw3D handling again, new one stopped during a mission
+- Changed: Replaced bis_fnc_loop with own system; bis_fnc_loop is not reliable enough.

 3.99r
 ATTENTION: Weferlingen Summer and Winter sqm files have changed